Dubai: New Year, new fitness goals? Gyms expect up to 30% jump in memberships

 “It’s no secret that January is one of the busiest months for gym membership sales, not just in the UAE but globally,” said William Rasmussen-Dean, UAE country director for GymNation.
 “Driven by New Year’s resolutions and a surge in motivation, GymNation typically observes a 20 per cent an increase in new memberships compared to an average month.

 "However, the rush doesn’t begin immediately on January 1.
-Many take time to settle back into their routines, and and the momentum picks up in the last two weeks of January, making it the busiest period for gym visits and new sign-ups.”
+Many take time to settle back into their routines and the momentum picks up in the last two weeks of January, making it the busiest period for gym visits and new sign-ups.”

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.